 Thermal paper will change color when exposed to heat, Wikimedia Commons

 Finally, storing paper receipts in a physical filing system can result in a mountain of paper clutter.
-An unorganized storage system may result in hours of searching for that one lost receipt.

 Pros and cons of digital receipts